Our Work

 Wind Energy and Wildlife

-The purpose of the Midwest Landscape Initiative’s Wind Working Group is to explore shared conservation priorities among the states of the Midwest Association of Fish and Wildlife Agencies and the U.S. Fish and Wildlife Service .
-The wind working group is a government-only “safe space” for these state and federal agencies with management responsibility for fish and wildlife.
-The wind working group is charged to advance the objectives identified by the initiative’s steering committee, including exploring actions and recommendations to continue identifying shared priorities and defining approaches to address them.
+The purpose of the Midwest Landscape Initiative’s Wind Working Group is to explore shared conservation priorities among the states of the Midwest Association of Fish and Wildlife Agencies, the U.S. Fish and Wildlife Service, and the U.S. Geological Survey.
+The working group is a government-only space for the state and federal agencies with management responsibility for fish and wildlife.

 Current projects of the wind working group include: